defNumb/runtime_error/UserGuide.md

 - Nikki Liu

 ## User Guide

+**Creating an account**
+- Users can enter email and password to login
+- Users can sign up and will be asked to enter contact information

 **Home Page**
-- Shows *'Pet of the Day'* with breed name and photo of the breed
+- Display *'Pet of the Day'* with breed name and photo of the breed
-- Shows *'Most Liked'* breed with name and photo of breed
+- Display *'Most Liked'* breed with name and photo of breed

 **Profile Page**
 - Users are able to *edit* and *save* information